 Terrorists face longer behind bars for offences committed in prison

-Terrorist prisoners who commit offences behind bars will face tougher sentences, Justice Secretary Dominic Raab has announced.
+Terrorist prisoners who commit offences in jail could face longer behind bars under new plans announced by justice secretary Dominic Raab.

-The move comes as a reform to the old system where additional offences carried out by prisoners, such as vandalising cells or dealing in contraband, are usually dealt with by prison governors – with a maximum sentence of 42 days.
+Under the old system, additional offences carried out by prisoners - such as vandalising cells or dealing in contraband - are dealt with by prison governors and usually have a maximum sentence of 42 days.

 Mr Raab said that this change will keep communities safer from those unwilling to change their ways.